Routstr/protocol/RIP-03.md

-# RIP-03: Frontend Discovery
+# RIP-03: Web Dashboard

-This document defines a fully client-side, 100% local web or app interface for node discovery, chat, and interaction.
+This document defines a fully client-side, 100% local web or app interface for provider discovery, chat, proxy interaction and wallet management.
 There is no backend: all logic and data flow run in the user's browser or device.
 The frontend includes a chat application, discovery interface, landing page, and documentation.
 Authentication and filtering leverage Nostr for login and social graph-based filtering.
 Users can publish their own node information or interact with available nodes directly from the interface.

 ## Features